 A warehouser is not obligated to store goods indefinitely.
 Many warehouse receipts will specify the period of storage.
 At the termination of the period, the warehouser may notify the bailor to pay and to recover her goods.
 If no period is fixed in the receipt or other document of title, the warehouser may give notice to pay and remove within no less than thirty days.
 The bailor's failure to pay and remove permits the warehouser to sell the goods for her fee.
 Suppose the goods begin to deteriorate.
-Sections 7-207(2) and 7-207(3) of the UCC permit the warehouser to sell the goods present a hazard.
+Sections 7-207(2) and 7-207(3) of the UCC permit the warehouser to sell the goods early if necessary to recover the full amount of her lien or if the goods present a hazard.
 But if the rightful owner demands delivery before such a sale, the warehouser is obligated to do so.